 Connecting marketing and sales has become mission-critical in today’s highly competitive markets.
-Buyers have changed their way of purchasing and many of the old sales practices are becoming redundant, leaving sales teams struggling to perform.
+Buyers have changed their way of purchasing, and many of the old sales practices are becoming redundant, leaving sales teams struggling to perform.
 Connecting these two business areas is necessary not only to drive business efficiency and productivity but also to guide customers through a consistent and high-quality buying experience.
-Buyers are driving sales now and marketing must engage earlier and for a longer period of time in the process for B2B companies.
+Buyers are driving sales now, and marketing must engage earlier and for a longer period of time in the process for B2B companies.

-Too often we see organisations – both large and small – struggle to attain the connection.
+Too often, we see organisations – both large and small – struggle to attain the connection.

 The larger the business, the worse it gets.
-The challenge for many CEOs is finding a Chief Marketing Officer that will follow the lead of the sales department.
+The challenge for many CEOs is finding a Chief Marketing Officer who will follow the lead of the sales department.
 A mindset and capability that has not evolved sufficiently to meet the demands of business today.
-CEOs not embracing this fundamental shift in their organisation are finding it a costly mistake, and few too companies are getting it right.
+CEOs not embracing this fundamental shift in their organisation are finding it a costly mistake, and few companies are getting it right.

 According to the research company, Aberdeen Group, “Highly aligned organizations achieved an average of 32% annual revenue growth – while less well-aligned companies reported an average 7% decline in revenue.”

 Marketing has changed, and traditional thinking and roles within the marketing team have evolved into new structures.

 The once heavily weighted PR aspect of the marketing department has changed to include website search engine optimisation and social media.
 Most times, these actions are unmeasurable and designed to lead sales in the direction of the company strategy.
 They create noise for the salespeople and are the precise point of disengagement between marketing and sales.
 Marketing did not understand the changing pressure on sales, and sales could not realise the tangible value of marketing.